fscorrupt/awesome-stars/README.md

 - [r-renato/ha-card-weather-conditions](https://github.com/r-renato/ha-card-weather-conditions) - Weather condition card (Lovelace) for Home Assistant.
 - [transistorsoft/capacitor-background-geolocation](https://github.com/transistorsoft/capacitor-background-geolocation) - The most sophisticated background location-tracking & geofencing module with battery-conscious motion-detection intelligence for iOS and Android.
 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Improve your resumes with Resume Matcher.
 Get insights, keyword suggestions and tune your resumes to job descriptions.
-- [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, agents, skills, and configurations to help you make the most of GitHub Copilot.
 - [Talisik/Downlodr](https://github.com/Talisik/Downlodr) - Downlodr is a powerful, user-friendly video downloading solution that supports over 1,800 platforms, including YouTube, Vimeo, and many more.
 Downlodr provides a seamless experience for managing your
 - [aliasvault/aliasvault](https://github.com/aliasvault/aliasvault) - Privacy-first password manager with built-in email aliasing.
 Fully encrypted and self-hostable.
 - [kyantech/Palmr](https://github.com/kyantech/Palmr) - 🌴 Palmr. is an open-source file-sharing platform focused on privacy and security.
 It enables users to upload, manage, and share files with features like password protection, custom links, and access c